 Learn how to establish a grant strategy for an organization or project.
 Examine, in depth, federal grant writing concepts and strategies.
 Discover advanced program development and evaluation techniques.

 Bring a copy of a constructed proposal to obtain feedback from the speaker, as well as others in the course.

 About the presenter: Christina Ryder

-Christina has been a grant writer for over 14 years and, as a fundamental area of expertise, has been successful in securing millions of dollars in foundation, corporate and federal requests for multiple non-profit organizations, coalitions, and grass-root projects world wide.
-She has served in various capacities within non-profit organizations including in direct service, administrative, training, conference, and academic research review capacities.
+Christina has been a grant writer for over 14 years and, as a fundamental area of expertise, has been successful in securing millions of dollars in foundation, corporate and federal requests for multiple nonprofit organizations, coalitions, and grass-root projects world wide.
+She has served in various capacities within nonprofit organizations including in direct service, administrative, training, conference, and academic research review capacities.
 An activist at heart, Christina has dedicated most of her personal research and volunteer efforts to addressing the needs faced by at-risk youth, those affected by poverty, and women and children victims of violence.
-In addition to her role at The Grantwell, LLC, Christina is a Sociology Instructor, GO LEAD Coordinator, and Assistant Director of the Center for Social Science and Public Policy Research at Missouri State University.
+In addition to her role at The Grantwell, LLC, Christina is a sociology instructor, GO LEAD Coordinator, and Assistant Director of the Center for Social Science and Public Policy Research at Missouri State University.